tiran/defusedxml/README.txt

     <root>&ee;</root>

 The case of parsed external entities works only for valid XML content.
-The standard also supports unparsed external entities with ``NData declaration``.
+The XML standard also supports unparsed external entities with a ``NData declaration``.

 External entity expansion opens the door to plenty of exploits.
 An attacker can abuse a vulnerable XML library and application to rebound and forward